devtraldi/project_openai_prompt_engineering/README.md

 # Project: Prompt Engineering Fundamentals with LLMs

-This project provides a hands-on demonstration of prompt engineering techniques to improve the quality, structure, and relevance of responses from Large Language Models (LLMs).
+This project provides a hands-on demonstration of prompt engineering techniques used to improve the quality, structure, and relevance of responses from Large Language Models (LLMs).

 The main notebook (`01_prompt_engineering_basics.ipynb`) uses the **Google Gemini API** to showcase how a well-structured prompt yields superior results compared to a vague one.
 This serves as a foundational example for anyone looking to get more predictable and useful results from generative AI.